AnimeshJha2419/AnimeshJha2419.github.io/README.md

 Data set and Sample Data:

 The training data is provided in the folder "trainingdata" on the repository.
 The sample data used for checking plagiarism is also provided on the repository as "sample text.txt".
+These sample files were created by the author in order to run the tutorial.

+To use your own files just change the folder and file variables in PlageDetect.ipynb with the paths of your own files:

+# Define the folder containing the training data and the file to compare
+folder = r"your\own\path"
+file = r"your\own\path"

 About the project: